Humbly Homemade

 • Place the first cake layer in the center of a plate or cake stand.
 Spread out a few large dollops of the buttercream on top of the first layer.

 • Place the second cake layer on top of the buttercream, making sure this cake layer is centered on top of the first layer.
 Spread out a few more large dollops of the buttercream on top of the second layer.
+Repeat for the third and fourth layers of the cake.

 Notes